FailAcademy/learning/wdp-vancouver/_slides/week-05/04-performance.md

 Third-party content/scripts such as ad servers or social buttons can be performance liabilities on your site because:

-- They will require additional DNS look-ups
+- They will require additional HTTP requests
-- They will have page weight implications for your website
+- They will have page weight implications for your website, how large is the resource being loaded?

 *Be smart about how you load third-party content!*